microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune-apps-managedioslobapp-update.md

 ---
 title: "Update managedIOSLobApp"
-description: "Update the properties of a managedIOSLobApp object."
+description: "Update the properties of a managedIOSLobApp object."author: "tfitzmac"
 ---

 # Update managedIOSLobApp